DominikN/fastdds-discovery-server-demo/README.md

 ## Deployment

-Prepare 3 devices (laptop, Raspberry Pi etc.) with Docker and Docker-Compose installed.
+Prepare 3 devices (eg. laptop, Raspberry Pi etc.) with Docker and Docker-Compose installed.
 They could be in the same, or in different Ethernet/WiFi/LTE networks.

 > **💡 Tip**
 >
-> You can also run those three Docker Compose deployments on one laptop if you don't want to test it over the Internet
+> You can also run those 3 Docker Compose deployments on one laptop if you don't want to test it over the Internet

 In this demo we will deploy different `docker.compose.yml` files on different devices:

 - **DDS Discovery Server** launched by `docker-compose.discovery-server.yml`
 - **Listener** (from [demo-nodes-cpp](https://github.com/ros2/demos/tree/master/demo_nodes_cpp) ROS 2 package) launched by `docker-compose.listener.yml`
 - **Talker** (from [demo-nodes-cpp](https://github.com/ros2/demos/tree/master/demo_nodes_cpp) ROS 2 package) launched by `docker-compose.talker.yml`